- Medical Devices

 - Pharmaceutical Litigation

-Born in Los Angeles but raised in Bellevue, Washington, Alexandra has deep roots in the Pacific Northwest.
-She received her B.A. in Law, Societies, and Justice from University of Washington and her J.D. from Seattle University School of Law, where she was Notes & Comments Executive Editor of Seattle University Law Review, and earned CALI Excellence for the Future awards in Insurance Law, Elder Law, and Employment Discrimination Law.
+Born in Los Angeles but raised in Bellevue, Washington, Alex has deep roots in the Pacific Northwest.
+She received her B.A. in Law, Societies, and Justice from University of Washington and her J.D. from Seattle University School of Law, where she was Notes & Comments Executive Editor of Seattle University Law Review, and earned CALI Excellence for the Future awards in Insurance Law, Elder Law, and Employment Discrimination Law for being top of her class.

-"Mesothelioma is a terrible price to pay for working hard all your life for employers in whom you placed your trust.
-The added tragedy is that this disease hits blue-collar workers harder and more often than any other part of society.
-The satisfaction I gain from helping our clients achieve some measure of justice and fair compensation for the suffering that they and their families have endured is what keeps me coming to work every day."
+"Mesothelioma is a truly terrible disease that no one can ever be ready for.
+The individuals and families who are affected don’t deserve any of the pain that this brings.
+It is my great joy to get to know the wonderful husbands, wives, parents, and children that I work with and fight for.
+It is an outrageously unjust price to pay for working hard all your life for employers and using product brands in whom you placed your trust.
+The biggest tragedy is that it’s a preventable disease.
+If my clients had ever been warned, they could have protected themselves.
+But they never were.
+Helping our clients achieve some measure of justice and fair compensation for the suffering that they and their families have endured is what keeps me motivated to work every day."

 - DuBois Cary Family Law Group, Legal assistant